Introduction

 Create New SQL Rule

-Step 1.
-To create a new Rule, first navigate to the MODELER.
-Under the Model that you want to create the Rule in, select Add and choose SQL as the Rule Type.
+3. Name the Rule and choose SQL as the Rule Type.
 In SQL Rules, we can filter records by Filter selection.

 We can see a set of stored procedures named as: